-Natural Steroids: 3 Anabolic Foods you Wouldn’t Think Could Have Steroid-Like Activity
+Natural Steroids: 3 Surprisingly Anabolic Foods

-For years, bodybuilders and health conscious men have looked into ways to optimize natural testosterone production.
+For years, bodybuilders and health-conscious men have looked into ways to optimize natural testosterone production.

 …But what about foods with actual anabolic and androgenic activity?
 As we do already know that there are foods that contain natural female hormones and estrogenic activity (phytoestrogens like soy, flax, and hemp), but what about foods with naturally occurring phytoandrogens, aka. foods with natural male hormones and androgenic activity?